 We didn't consider staking for months, surprisingly - Crypto staking is the process of locking up crypto holdings in order to obtain rewards/earn interest.
 Because the crypto doesn't actually leave your wallet, you're also not at risk for having the staking company run off with it or default on it.
 So we earn income from both the interest and the appreciation of our crypto portfolio.
 I'm helping my parents explore stablecoins as well.

-Both Mavericks do coaching occasionally for some students who have requested it.
-I do coach mostly younger students, while Luke has done coaching for consultants outside of his team.
+We do coaching occasionally for some students who have requested it (not in the same profession).
+I do coach mostly younger students in ecommerce.

 Coaching is really an equivalent to giving tuition - the much more recognizable side gig - just not limited to the education aspect.